 We believe in building trust by meeting families where they’re at, no matter the situation.
 Our Hoʻāla program recruiters reach out to families by canvassing door-to-door and by setting up informational kiosks at various community locations and events.

-In 2017, recruiters from INPEACE’s Hoʻāla program assisted 247 keiki in successfully enrolling in an early childhood education (ECE) program that best fit their family needs, helping ECE utilization rates reach 143% along the Waiʻanae Coast, up from 108% in 2016.
+In 2019, recruiters from INPEACE’s Hoʻāla program assisted 228 keiki in successfully enrolling in an early childhood education (ECE) program that best fit their family needs, helping ECE utilization rates reach 111% along the Waiʻanae Coast.

 Operating from a foundational belief in meeting families where they’re at, first contact is often made through door-to-door neighborhood canvassing, informational kiosks at various community locations, and presence at community events.
 Recruiters then work confidentially and one-on-one with families to: